HydroComplexity/Dhara/README.md

 ## Documentation

-See our tutorial [here]() to learn about DHARA and run examples.
+See our tutorials [here](https://github.com/HydroComplexity/Dhara/blob/master/docs/notebooks/Dhara_model.ipynb) to learn about DHARA and run examples.

 ## License
-This software is freeware and is released under LGPL.
+This software is freeware and is released under restricted licence.
 See LICENSE file for more information.

 ## Contact Authors